PowerDNS-Admin/PowerDNS-Admin/docs/oauth.md

 Enable OpenID Connect OAuth option.
 * Client key, The client ID
 * Scope, The scope of the data.
+The required `openid` scope is added automatically.
 * API URL, <oidc_provider_link>/auth (The ending can be different with each provider)
 * Token URL, <oidc_provider_link>/token
 * Authorize URL, <oidc_provider_link>/auth